Facts of Benito Juárez, Tlaxcala

 The number of unoccupied private homes is 177.

-The number of people living in private homes is 6185.
+The average number of people living in a private dwelling is 4.03.

-In Benito Juárez, the average number of occupants per room in inhabited private homes is 1.1.
+In inhabited private homes, the average number of occupants per room is 1.1.

 The number of inhabited private households with only one room is 92.